SymfonyCasts/deep-symfony-dive/sfcasts/http-kernel/multiple-requests.md

 This lives in the homepage template, so find `ArticleController::homepage`... add an `$isMac` argument and pass *this* into the template.
-Steal the `isMac` logic from the trending quotes template, open `homepage.html.twig` and... right after the "Buy Now!" button, paste.
+Steal the `isMac` logic from the trending quotes template, open `homepage.html.twig` and... right below the "Buy Now!" button, paste.

 When we try the page now, no surprise: *both* places show the message.